SirFelingthon/Python-Interpreter/README.md

 - **HALT**: ends the program

 <ins>**Functions**</ins>:
-- to make a function, simply write FUNC and the name for the function, below the code lines, and at the end of the function a / sign
+- to make a function, simply write FUNC and the name for the function, below the code lines, and at the end of the function a "/"